Disney World Honeymoon Tips

 As mentioned above, we are typically somewhat skeptical of the Disney Dining Plan.
 However, on your honeymoon, you absolutely should purchase it.
 The last thing you should be worried about on your honeymoon is costs, and one of the benefits of the Dining Plan is the disconnect between meal prices and the price of the Dining Plan.
 Now, if you’re a really light eater or vegetarian, you might want to give this some thought, but if you love steaks and desserts, just book it.

-If you decide to book the Disney Dining Plan, make sure to check out our list of the Most Romantic Walt Disney World Restaurants.
-Many of these Walt Disney World restaurants are popular, and you are able to make dining reservations 180 days in advance of your trip, so make sure to avail yourself of this opportunity!
+Many of the most romantic or fun Walt Disney World restaurants are also the most popular.
+If staying on-site, you’re able to make dining reservations 60 (+10) days in advance of your trip, so be sure to avail yourself of this opportunity!
 Nothing would be worse than being stuck eating nothing but counter service pizza because you didn’t do the proper planning.
-I don’t know about you, but where I come from, that isn’t exactly the epitome of luxurious.
+I don’t know about you, but where I come from, that isn’t exactly the epitome of enjoyment.

-You do a lot of planning for your wedding, do a little for your honeymoon, which should easily be exponentially more important than the wedding. 😉 Since dining is an integral part of any Disney vacation, it’s an important part of your honeymoon planning!
+You do a lot of planning for your wedding, so do at least a little for your honeymoon…it should easily be exponentially more important than the wedding. 😉 Since dining is an integral part of any Disney vacation, it’s an important part of your honeymoon planning!
 Besides romantic restaurants, some of the best restaurants for honeymooners include those with fireworks views.
 There are also fun restaurants like Beaches & Cream in Disney’s Beach Club Resort.
 See if the two of you can conquer the Kitchen Sink–we did!

 The best restaurants in Walt Disney World are all good, fun options.
-The #1 restaurant on both that list and the Most Romantic list above, and one of the best restaurants in all of Florida, is Victoria & Albert’s.
+The #1 restaurant on that list, and one of the best restaurants in all of Florida, is Victoria & Albert’s.
 This is a great place for your honeymoon.
-At $125 and up per person, Victoria & Albert’s may seem overpriced, but if you ask us, it’s one of the best values on Walt Disney World property.
-Seriously, the food is that good.
-You can read me gush about it at length in our full review, but suffice to say, it’s worth visiting on your honeymoon.
+With that said, Victoria & Albert’s is also insanely expensive and has literally doubled in price since our honeymoon.
+You can read me gush about it at length in our full review, but suffice to say, it’s arguably worth a splurge on your honeymoon.

 8. Buy A Custom Souvenir